Doctor of Pharmacy (Pharm.D.)

 If I don’t get pharmacy as my first choice, can I transfer into the third year?

 Since a significant number of students are not admitted as freshmen, they choose to compete for any open seats for entry at the end of two years.
 Anyone choosing this option must understand there is no guarantee that they will get a seat even though they have met the pre-requisites with good grades.
 There are additional requirements, including PCAT’s that must be completed to qualify for an interview.
-It is not unusual to have 5 or 6 “want to be’s” for every open seat.
-We normally recommend Biology, Chemistry, or Clinical Lab Science as the back-up major for access to the required labs.
-Students need to have a clear plan B if they are not successful in gaining admissions by this route.

 Can I take my pre-pharmacy courses at another school and apply for transfer to URI?